 Essays stand a better chance of being accepted if they relate to the theme of the current issue.
 Here are some of our past and future themes:

 There is more info about Beatdom issues 24, 25, and 26 here.
+There is some info about issues 26 and 27 here.

 We are quite liberal in how we interpret each theme and we are open to essays that are rather loosely connected to the Beats (i.e. they could be focused on post-Beat or countercultural writers).
 However, preference is given to those that directly tackle the topic and focus directly on a Beat writer.
-We also are a little more eager to have essays focused on under-studied Beat writers or that take new approaches to familiar names.
+We are also a little more eager to have essays focused on under-studied Beat writers or that take new approaches to familiar names.

 Poetry